xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

   - BFD identification: Whether it is a BFD packet (after identifying it as for-us packet).
   - BFD classification: Whether single path or a multi path BFD packet.

-### 2-Pass Processing
+**2-Pass Processing**

-BFD on the NCS55xx and NCS5xx is hardware offloaded.
  All the BFD packets are processed in 2 cycles.
 In first cycle, packet is recycled on a well known port (internal) for core0 and core1 before BFD packet processing starts.

 **1st cycle:**